nobl9/nobl9-language-server/README.md

 for Nobl9 configuration files.

 LSP stands for Language Server Protocol.
-It defines the protocol used between an editor or IDE and a language server (this project) that provides language features like auto complete, diagnose file, display documentation etc.
+It defines the protocol used between an editor or an IDE and a language server (this project) that provides language features like auto complete, diagnose file, display documentation etc.